 Coconut Ice Cream

 Coconut ice cream is a firm favorite in Thailand.
-You can find it practically anywhere across the country – from the bustling streets of Bangkok to the laid back beaches of Railay Bay.
-Besides being plentiful, refreshing, and extremely fragrant, there is yet another reason to love coconut ice cream.
+You can find it practically anywhere across the country – from the bustling streets of Bangkok to the laid-back beaches of Railay Bay.
+Besides being plentiful, refreshing, and highly fragrant, there is yet another reason to love coconut ice cream.

 Thai orange cake

-I found this amazing Thai orange cake in a trendy café in Chiang Mai, and it was delicious!
-The woman who made it was working on another cake next to the counter so before leaving I did not hesitate to ask her for the recipe so I could prepare it also at home.
+I found this fantastic Thai orange cake in a trendy café in Chiang Mai, and it was delicious!
+The woman who made it was working on another cake next to the counter, so before leaving, I did not hesitate to ask her for the recipe to prepare at home.

 The main ingredients to prepare this Thai orange cake are:

-On the recipe, there was also SP but I could not find this in France so I replaced it by 15g of natron tablets (my secret touch!).
+On the recipe, there was also SP, but I could not find this in France, so I replaced it with 15g of natron tablets (my secret touch!).
 The baking time is 30 minutes at 175C.

-For the top you need orange zest, orange juice, water, 135g of sugar, 40g of cornflour, and 40g of salted butter softened.
+You need orange zest, orange juice, water, 135g of sugar, 40g of cornflour, and 40g of salted butter softened for the top.
 I also put some bits of orange zest in the dough.
 The ensemble has a slightly bitter taste which I like very much.

 Thai Tea

-Thailand is known for its warm sunny weather but sometimes the heat is unbearable.
-One of my favorite ways to cool off is to have a Thai ice tea.
+Thailand is known for its warm sunny weather, but sometimes the heat is unbearable.
+One of my favorite ways to cool off is to have Thai ice tea.

 Krating Daeng – Thai Red Bull

-We all know Red Bull, the energetic drink popular all over the world.
+We all know Red Bull, the energetic drink famous worldwide.
 BUT we mostly don’t know where it came from.
 The answer to that question is – Thailand!
-Literary translated as the “red bull” or “red gaur”, Krating Daeng is a non-carbonated energy drink created by Thai investor and Businessman Chaleo Yooovidhya.
+Literary translated as the “red bull” or “red gaur,” Krating Daeng is a non-carbonated energy drink created by Thai investor and Businessman Chaleo Yooovidhya.

-The logo of the drink is very similar to Red Bull where two bulls presenting power, red indicating determination, and the sun on the background – energy.
-Introduced in 1976 on the Thai market as a refreshment for rural laborers, Krating Daeng quickly became popular in the country.
+The drink logo is very similar to Red Bull, where two bulls present power, red indicates determination, and the sun in the background – energy.
+Introduced in 1976 on the Thai market as a refreshment for rural laborers, Krating Daeng quickly became popular.

 The “western” Red Bull is a different company and a product.
-An Austrian entrepreneur who visited Thailand on a business trip in 1982 created it after he discovered the drink helped him to cure the jet lag and started working in partnership with Chaleo’s company to cater to the taste of the western world.
+An Austrian entrepreneur who visited Thailand on a business trip in 1982 created it after discovering the drink helped him cure jet lag and started working in partnership with Chaleo’s company to cater to the taste of the western world.